-"Hello Tyler," Benton greeted with a nod, easing slightly.
+"Hello Thorn," Benton greeted with a nod, easing slightly.
 "I take if you know about the ship crashing in London just a quarter of an hour ago."

 "Yes sir," Rose agreed with a nod.
 "I just became aware of it."

 "I need you to come in.
 We're facing a very public crash in the middle of a major city."

 "I suppose that I should be glad that the aliens crashed into London before I left on my spring holiday," Rose observed as she crossed her arms and frowned.
 "But honestly hitting Big Ben seems more like a crash from a bad science fiction show.
 They had enough control to hit the water and yet couldn't aim for a field outside of a major population zone."